 When a remotely created check or a remotely created payment order is cleared through the check clearing system, consumers receive none of the federal protections that safeguard conventional payments that are processed through the credit card system or the ACH Network.
 Consider the protections the law affords to credit card transactions and electronic fund transfers, such as debit card and ACH transactions.
-Federal law subjects credit card transactions to a prescribed billing error resolution process 47 and statutory limitations on a cardholder's liability for certain transactions.48 Similarly, when electronic payments, such as online bill payments through the ACH, or point-of-sale purchases with debit cards."
-Id. at 11.
+Federal law subjects credit card transactions to a prescribed billing error resolution process47 and statutory limitations on a cardholder's liability for certain transactions.
+Similarly, when consumers use debit cards linked to a bank account or otherwise initiate electronic fund transfers involving a bank account, they are protected by the EFTA.
+This is also true when consumers provide paper checks to a merchant that converts the